 - Your bleeding lasts for more than seven days.

 - When you tend to soak your tampon or pad completely every hour.

 - Blood clots were seen in the menstrual flow that is as big as a coin or larger.

 - If you need to change pads in the middle of your sleep because of wetting.

-If you are experiencing heavy periods and severe pain, you need to see your gynecologist determine the exact cause.
+If you are experiencing heavy periods and severe pain, you need to see your gynecologist to determine the exact cause.
 You may also certainly need to undergo proper treatment to correct and rectify this anomaly in the reproductive phase of life.

 Like heavy and painful periods, having irregular periods also indicates specific health ailments.

 - When your cycle is longer than 35 days, it suggests that your periods are irregular.